An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-Taken together, \cref{thm:athreyaCLT,thm:minhCLT1,thm:xieCLT2} demonstrate a similar phenomenon as occurs for the unscaled eigenvectors: the estimated scaled eigenvectors are approximately Gaussian around block-specific centroids after appropriate orthogonal transformation.
-An important difference between scaled and unscaled eigenvectors is that for scaled eigenvectors the cluster centroids do not depend on $n$ besides through the sparsity factor $\rho_n$, which, for practical purposes, can be estimated consistently after imposing an identifiability condition (e.g.,~$\max_{i} B_{ii} = 1$ or $\|B\| = 1$).
+Taken together, \cref{thm:prdCLT,thm:xieCLT2} demonstrate a similar phenomenon as for the unscaled eigenvectors, namely that the estimated scaled eigenvectors are approximately Gaussian around block-specific centroids after appropriate (indefinite) orthogonal transformation.
+For the scaled eigenvectors, the cluster centroids do not depend on $n$ besides through the sparsity factor $\rho_n$, which, for practical purposes, could be estimated consistently in certain settings after imposing an identifiability condition, for example, $\max_{i} B_{ii} = 1$ or $\|B\| = 1$.

-When the kernel $\kappa$ associated to a general latent position random graph is of the form $\kappa(X_i, X_j) = \langle X_i, X_j \rangle$, the corresponding block probability matrix $B$ will necessarily be positive semidefinite.
-In \citet{rubin-delanchy_statistical_2022}, the authors introduce the \emph{generalized random dot product graph} model, which replaces the inner product with a pseudo-inner product to model large in-magnitude negative eigenvalues of the adjacency matrix $A$ and hence allow for indefinite $B$ matrices. \begin{definition}[Generalized random dot product graph -- undirected, loopy] An adjacency matrix $A$ for a generalized random dot product graph on $n$ vertices with sparsity factor $\rho_n \in (0,1]$ has independent upper-triangular entries where

-where $X \in \mathbb{R}^{n\times d}$ satisfies $X\ipq X\t \in [0,1]^{n\times n}$ and $\ipq$ is the matrix $\mathrm{diag}(I_p,-I_q)$ with $p+q = d$.
-The rows of the matrix $X$ may be deterministic or modeled in a generative fashion via i.i.d.~$X_{i*} \sim F_X$ for a distribution $F_X$ on $\R^d$. \end{definition} Here, as for RDPGs, the construction of the corresponding latent position distribution is again a mixture of point masses, $X_{i*} = \bm{\nu}_{k*}$ if $\tau(i) = k$, defined by $B = \bm{\nu}\ipq \bm{\nu}\t$, with $p$ and $q$ representing the number of positive and negative eigenvalues of $B$ respectively.
-Under the generalized random dot product graph model, the matrix $P$ can be decomposed as $\rho_n X I_{p,q} X\t$, but the definition induces an additional nonidentifiability.
-If $Q$ is a matrix satisfying $Q I_{p,q} Q\t = I_{p,q}$, then $X$ and $XQ$ generate the same probability matrix, implying that the latent positions are only identifiable up to transformations $Q$ satisfying this identity; these matrices are called the \emph{indefinite orthogonal matrices}.
-Consequently, analyzing the generalized dot product graph requires additional considerations with respect to these transformations $Q$.
-For random dot product graphs, namely when $q = 0$, these matrices $Q$ are simply orthogonal matrices.